adnanthedataanalyst/NVivo_Successful-Transformation-Initiatives-Interview-Analysis/README.md

 ## Contents:
 - **Full Transcript**: The complete transcription of the interview is provided in the file named `Interview_Transcript.txt`.
 - **Analysis Results**:
-  - A document titled `Thematic_Analysis_Results.md` summarizes the key themes identified in the interview, along with the exact words or phrases from the transcript that correspond to each theme.
-The frequency count for each theme is also included to demonstrate its prevalence in the interview.
+  - **Word Frequency Query Results**: This file, named `Interview_Theme_Frequencies.xlsx`, summarizes the key themes identified in the interview, along with the exact words or phrases from the transcript that correspond to each theme and their frequency count.
   - Visualizations generated from NVivo, such as word clouds and word frequency query results, are included in the `Analysis_Results` directory.
      ![All Qs](https://github.com/adnanthedataanalyst/NVivo_Successful-Transformation-Initiatives-Interview-Analysis/assets/152249280/d1aa33aa-d3ce-44c2-bcff-93c71dc0f1fc)
-- **YouTube Interview**: The interview can be viewed on YouTube via the following link: [Interview on YouTube](https://www.youtube.com/watch?v=Kz5aoqhhc3k&t=798s)
+- **YouTube Interview**: Access the interview directly on YouTube: [Interview on YouTube](https://www.youtube.com/watch?v=Kz5aoqhhc3k&t=798s)

 ## Thematic Analysis Methodology:
 The thematic analysis was conducted using NVivo software, which facilitated the identification and categorization of recurring themes within the interview transcript.
 The analysis focused on two primary questions: